Mahdjouu/Mahdjouu/README.md

 ### 🙋‍♀️ **Ask me about**:
-My experiences with HTML, CSS, JavaScript, Bootstrap, PHP, Symfony, SQL, Shell, Drupal, Laravel, Vue.js, Gitlab, WordPress, Java, JavaEE, Python, REST, and cross-platform development on Windows, Linux, and macOS.
+My experiences with HTML, CSS, JavaScript, PHP, Symfony, SQL, Vue.js and cross-platform development on Windows, Linux, and macOS.

 ### 💬 **How to reach me**: